rwcitek/A_Gental_Introduction_to_BNF/slides/102_church_turing.md

 Early assemblers, autocoders and compilers were hand made and specified by the user's manual with plenty of examples.
 These bespoke implementations eventually led to a clamoring for some standardizations.
-Algol-60 became a early attempt to  be an international collaboration between notable CS pioneers.